laszukdawid/ChronMe/README.md

 ### Exist.io
 Aggregates and displays personal information.
-Assumes that connection token is export to env shell under `EXIST_AW_TOKEN`.
+Assumes that connection token is export to env shell under `EXIST_TOKEN`.

 ## Works
 Assumes that the ActivityWatch is running on a host.
 Every-so-often (cron 1h) checks for updates,